nkuhn-vmw/tanzu-genai-showcase/dotnet-extensions-ai/docs/CONFIGURATION.md

-# Environment Variables in TravelAdvisor
+# Environment Variables in Travel Advisor

 This document provides information on using environment variables with the TravelAdvisor application.